More on traversable wormholes sustained by an extra spatial dimension: The size of the extra dimension and the time-dependence

-In this section we are going to show that a violation of the NEC in the fifth dimension is indeed unavoidable.
-First observe that if Inequality (\ref{E:condition3}) could be established independently, then the previous condition, Inequality (\ref{E:condition1}), implies that $G_{00}+G_{44}+2G_{04}=8\pi (\rho +p_r)|_{r=r_0}$ is negative at the throat by Eq. (\ref{E:condition2}).
-To that end, let us consider line element (\ref{E:L4}) with $b=b(r)$ and having the opposite signature (and still assuming time independence):

-Because of the symmetry, this would merely change the labels, making $\mu(r,l)$ the redshift function.
-However, since we are using the orthonormal basis in Se. \ref{S:solution}, the calculations are not affected.
-In particular, Inequality (\ref{E:condition1}) remains the same.
-So the redshift function meets the condition in Inequality (\ref{E:condition3}), which was to be shown.
-So the violation of the NEC in the fifth dimension is indeed unavoidable.

-\section{The size of the extra dimension and the time-dependence}
+\section{The size of the extra dimension and \\the time-dependence}

-Returning to line element (\ref{E:L4}), it is interesting to note that apart from the exponential functions, neither $\Phi$ nor $\mu$ appear in the components of the Riemann curvature tensor, but only the derivatives, thereby allowing $\mu$ to be any size.
+Returning to line element (\ref{E:L4}), it is interesting to note that apart from the exponential functions, $\mu$ itself does not appear as a factor in the components of the Riemann curvature tensor, but only its derivatives.
+This allows $\mu$ to have virtually any magnitude.
+So if $\mu(r,l,t)$ is negative and large in absolute value, then $e^{2\mu(r,l,t)}$ is necessarily small and may even be curled up.
+(The same condition on $\mu$ would increase $8\pi(\rho +p_r)|_{r=r_0}$ in Eq. (\ref{E:NEC}) on account of Condition (\ref{E:ldependent}) and thereby strengthen the conclusion.)

-Now observe that in Eq. (\ref{E:NEC}), the time-dependent terms in the expression for $8\pi (\rho +p_r)$ can be written in the form
+Turning now to the time dependence, observe that in Eq. (\ref{E:NEC}), the time-dependent terms in the expression for $8\pi (\rho +p_r)$ can be written in the form

 Suppose that $|\mu(r,l,t)|$ is relatively small.
-Then Eq. (\ref{E:H}) may lead to an interesting interpretation: being confined to a small range of values and changing with time, $\mu(r,l,t)$ could undergo a slow oscillation, as shown in FIG. 1.
-Then $H$ in Eq. (\ref{E:H})
+Then Eq. (\ref{E:H}) may lead to an interesting interpretation: being confined to a small range of values and changing with time, $\mu(r,l,t)$ could undergo a slow oscillation.
+Then $H$ in Eq. (\ref{E:H}) is positive near any peak, where $\partial^2\mu(r,l,t)/\partial t^2<0$ and $\partial\mu(r,l,t)/\partial t$ is close to zero.
+This behavior could greatly increase the value of $H$ during certain periods.
+So judging from Eq. (\ref{E:NEC}), there will be periods in which $\rho +p_r>0$ at $r=r_0$ even if Inequality (\ref{E:condition1}) is weakened.

-is positive near any peak, where $\partial^2\mu(r,l,t)/ \partial t^2<0$ and $\partial\mu(r,l,t)/\partial t$ is close to zero (with $r$ and $l$ held fixed).
-This behavior could greatly increase $8\pi (\rho +p_r)$ during certain periods but it could also have the opposite effect.
-Recall that similar comments apply to the dependence of $\Phi$ on $l$, as a consequence of Condition (\ref{E:ldependent}).
-There is one final observation concerning the size of $\mu(r,l,t)$: if $\mu(r,l,t)$ is negative and large in absolute value, then $e^{2\mu(r,l,t)}$ is necessarily small and may even be curled up.